ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 Performs a logical AND operation and assigns the result to a variable.

 ```
-DIM x as long = 1
+dim x as long = 1
 x &&= 1
 ```